 The “LoanMCP” and “PatientTherapyMCP” decision model examples are included in the standard OpenRules installation under “openrules.samples/AI” and can serve as useful references.

-Unlike the default deployment of OpenRules decision models as AI Agents — which requires no changes — converting a model to an MCP Server requires a certain degree of configuration.
-Specifically, the following steps are needed:
+Unlike the default deployment of OpenRules decision models as AI Agents — which requires no changes in the decision project — converting a model to an MCP Server requires a certain degree of configuration.

 - Add “mcp=http” to the “project.properties” file.